 - Griddle till charred.

-Tips and recipe books
+Camping cooking tips and veggie/vegan recipe books

 If you like vegetable dishes with great flavour and a bit of flair, the books below are the ones we use the most.
 Planted just happens to be vegan (though the chef-author isn’t).
 Veggiestan is middle-eastern and Vegan Street Food is Indian and south-east Asian cooking.
 Many of the recipes are too complicated and rich in ingredients for camping, but they’re very adaptable (and so are we!).

 A useful tip…make yourself a spice tin.
 Get all your herbs and spices together in one easy storage container and you can stop rummaging!
 Look for metal tins and boxes with airtight lids.
 The Indian masala dhaba are an option too.
 Write on the lids with a chalk pen!